 Tip #1: Avoid Bait & Switch Monitoring

-For the same price, we perform all security monitoring at an Underwriter's Laboratory-Approved local central station in New England.
-This monitoring station protects more than 27,000 properties – many of which are your local neighbors, children's schools and friendly communities.
+For a lower price than the big security companies, we perform all security monitoring at an Underwriter's Laboratory-Approved local central station in New England.
+This monitoring station protects more than 27,000 properties – many of which are your local neighbors, children's schools, and friendly communities.

 Tip #2: Company Size (And Area of Expertise) Matters

 Did you know your cable company installs and services their “security systems” without requiring licensing or performing background checks on their technicians?

 You are paying for an individual who has not been properly screened, background checked, or gone through the rigorous certification process that enables them to properly install the security system that is supposed to protect you, your family, and/or your business.